sveltia/sveltia-cms/README.md

 ### Adding dividers to the collection list

 Sveltia CMS allows developers to add dividers to the collection list to distinguish different types of collections.
-To do this, insert a fake collection with the `divider: true` option along with a random `name`.
+To do this, insert a fake collection with the `divider: true` option along with a random, unique `name`.
 In VS Code, you may get a validation error if `config.yml` is treated as a “Netlify YAML config” file.
-You can work around this by adding an empty `files` as well:
+You can work around this by adding an empty `files` list as well:

 ```yaml
 collections: